 The Take it Back Network is a partnership among retailers, repair shops, charitable organizations, recyclers and government agencies that provides consumers with safe and convenient recycling options for products that contain hazardous components.
-The program accepts fluorescent bulbs and tubes from residents and businesses for a fee.
-For a list of locations to take your bulbs and tubes visit the Take it Back Network.
-(External Link)
+The program accepts electronics from residents.
+For a list of locations visit the Take it Back Network (external link).

 Medicines: The King County Board of Health passed the Secure Medicine Return Regulations on June 20, 2013 creating a drug take-back system for King County residents.

 The County's new law is a significant step towards reducing preventable deaths from drug overdoses.
 When implemented, the program will collect and safely dispose of unwanted prescription and over-the-counter medicines at pharmacies and law enforcement offices throughout the county at no cost to the resident.
 Under this product stewardship model, drug manufacturers selling medicines for residential use in King County will fund and operate the program.

 For additional information on implementation of King County's Secure Medicine Return regulations visit www.KingCountySecureMedicineReturn.org (external link).

 The Program participates in the Northwest Product Stewardship Council (NWPSC) (external link), a coalition of government organizations (external link) in Washington and Oregon that operates as an unincorporated association of members.
 The mission of the Council is to integrate product stewardship principles into the policy and economic structures of the Pacific Northwest.